Derv-OFlynn/Fallout3rdYear/1_CloudComputing/CA2 Notes.md

 ![](https://i.imgur.com/eU8bROe.png)

 <mark style="background: #BABD00;">Clustered Servers:</mark>
-- Groups Of physical servers are combined and managed as an aggregated compute resource pool
+- Groups of physical servers are combined and managed as an aggregated compute resource pool
 - Provides protection from server and hypervisor failures

 One of the important techniques to protect compute infrastructure, for providing high availability of VMs and their data in a VDC environment, is clustering.